 Believe it or not consumer psychologists suggest that the visitor behaviour, the time of the visitor browsing and the value of the product the visitor was browsing should determine the timing of when you should send your follow up email.

 If a visitor has placed something into the basket and checks out, then a confirmation email of the order details is expected within a few minutes.
 If that same visitor does exactly the same thing but does not checkout then sending any email within a minute or two about that product would seem excessive.
-Furthermore, if the visitor was only browsing and you sent an email within a few minutes of the session closing that could be deemed as creepy.
+Furthermore, if the visitor was only browsing and you sent an email within a few minutes of the session closing that could be deemed as a little creepy.

 Here are a few examples that extend that philosophy further: